alikhan410/venuehub/README.md

 - **Update Procedures**: Procedures for applying updates to the system.//TODO
 ## TODO
 - **Integration Test**: Add integration test in all services.
-- **Open Api Documentation: **Write open API documentation for all services
+- **Open Api Documentation**: Write open API documentation for all services
 ## Appendices
 - **Glossary**: Definitions of terms used in the document.//TODO
 - **References**: List of references used in the document.//TODO